What is Calf Augmentation?

 How Is Calf Augmentation Performed?

-All of Dr. Mendieta’s calf augmentation procedures are performed at our surgical facilities in Miami, Florida.
+All of Dr. Mendieta’s calf augmentation surgery procedures are performed at our plastic surgery center in Miami, Florida.
 First, an incision is created along the natural crease at the back of the knee.
 A pocket is formed between the fascia and the muscle of the treatment area, into which a solid silicone implant is carefully inserted.
 After the implant is in the desired position, the incisions are closed with sutures.
 Depending on your cosmetic goals, calf implants may be placed in any of the following lower leg locations:

 - Medial (inner)

 - Lateral (outer)

 What Is My Recovery Like After Calf Augmentation?